sfc-gh-dwilczak/tutorials/docs/snowflake/google/iceberg/index.md

-# Connect Snowflake to Google Cloud Storage
+# Iceberg - Google Cloud Storage
 Goal of this tutorial is to setup the an external volume in Snowflake to be able to create an manage iceberg table.

 ## Video